-Not surprisingly, dishes at this time of year on home tables consist of peas.
-The most popular is “rigi-biji”, a kind of Istrian dialect of Italian, literally - rice with peas (from Italian riso and piselli).
+Not surprisingly, during this season, family meals revolve around peas.
+The most popular dish is “rizi-bizi,” a local Istrian dialect adaptation of Italian, literally meaning "rice with peas" (from the Italian riso and piselli).

 - 500 g fresh green peas